Evaluating Hypothesis Tests

 self.summary_results = []

-"""Run a single scenario and return the result dictionary."""
+"""Run a single scenario and return the results."""

 dgp = scenario.dgp(**scenario.dgp_params)